John F. Lutz Furniture Co. & Funerary

-The John F. Lutz Furniture Co. & Funerary is an historic building complex that is located in St. Lawrence, Berks County, Pennsylvania.
+The John F. Lutz Furniture Co. & Funerary is a historic building complex that is located in St. Lawrence, Berks County, Pennsylvania.

 It was added to the National Register of Historic Places in 1996.

 History and architectural features

 The complex consists of a combination house/shop, warehouse/showroom, and carriage house.
 The combination house/shop was built in 1878, and is a two-story, brick and frame building that was designed in the Italianate style.
 Two small, two-story, frame additions were built in 1885 and 1910.

 The John F. Lutz Furniture warehouse/showroom building was built in 1900, and is a four-story building, and was also designed in the Italianate style.
 A four-story brick addition was built in 1928 and a two-story, concrete block addition in 1955.
 The two-story, brick carriage house was built in 1896, and was also designed in the Italianate style.

 John F. Lutz (1863-1936) was a furniture maker, who also built coffins.
 As such, he also learned to be an undertaker and operated a funerary business.
 The John F. Lutz Co. remained in business until 1968, after which a furniture outlet occupied the warehouse/showroom building until 1990.

-It was added to the National Register of Historic Places in 1996.